onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "We human beings are still divided into nation states, but these states are rapidly becoming a global civilization…We are attempting to survive our time so we may live into yours.
 We hope, some day, having solved the problems we face, to join a community of galactic civilizations." - [Message for extra-terrestrial life inscribed on the Golden Record aboard the Voyager One space probe in 1977](https://www.linkedin.com/pulse/evolving%2Dthrough%2Dbottleneck%2Drobert%2Dcobbold%2D1qgpe/#:~:text=We%20human%20beings%20are%20still%20divided%20into%20nation%20states%2C%20but%20these%20states%20are%20rapidly%20becoming%20a%20global%20civilization%E2%80%A6We%20are%20attempting%20to%20survive%20our%20time%20so%20we%20may%20live%20into%20yours.%20We%20hope%2C%20some%20day%2C%20having%20solved%20the%20problems%20we%20face%2C%20to%20join%20a%20community%20of%20galactic%20civilizations.)

+> "This is what’s happening to us.
+History is a process of metamorphosis.
+It’s a pupation stage.
+It begins with naked monkeys and it ends with a human–machine planet-girdling interface capable of releasing the energies that light the stars.
+And it lasts about 15,000–20,000 years, and during that period the entire process hangs in the balance.
+It’s a period of high risk." - [Terence McKenna](https://www.organism.earth/library/document/eros-and-the-eschaton#:~:text=This%20is%20what%E2%80%99s%20happening,period%20of%20high%20risk.)

 > "Newton's third law.
 You've got to leave something behind." - [Cooper, Interstellar (2014)](https://www.imdb.com/title/tt0816692/quotes/?item=qt2373887&ref_=ext_shr_lnk)